Debit & Credit Fraud Protection

 Enhanced Security for your Debit and Credit Cards

-Wayne Bank and Trust Co. no offers Debit and Credit cards with chip technology.
+Wayne Bank offers Debit and Credit cards with chip technology.
 The embedded computer chip provides more security and wider international acceptance.

 These cards are already in wide use around the world and are now becoming the standard in the U.S.A microchip embedded in the card adds a new layer of protection against fraud for purchases made at the point of sale.
 Information programmed into the chip is personalized for your account and each transaction generates a unique code, adding an extra safeguard against unauthorized use and counterfeiting.